Pacuvius

 Life

 Marcus Pacuvius was born at Brundisium around 220 BCE.
-According to Pliny, he was the son of Ennius‘ sister (though Jerome says grandson) and a Romanized Oscan.
+According to Pliny the Elder, he was the son of Ennius’ sister and a Romanized Oscan.
 He was part of the literary circle that surrounded Laelius, though some doubt such a circle even existed.
-Beyond his tragedies, he was also quite famous for his paintings; Pliny notes that at least one of his paintings survived in the temple of Hercules to his day.
+Beyond his tragedies, he was also quite famous for his paintings; Pliny reports that a painting of Pacuvius’ in the temple of Hercules in the Forum Boarium survived into his own day.

 Works